mourthag/AntiRPG/README.md

 ## To do:
 * Decorations (well, they should get images, otherwise they don't really contribute to the game)
 * Migrate to a real engine as the deadline has passed anyway (godot? seems pretty decent and it's cross platform.
 Or maybe something of our own, would be a nice challenge but not really results oriented.
 Or maybe we should just leave it.)

+# License for every Java source file in this git and this readme:

+Copyright 2014 Julian Spittel and Lukas Bürgi.

+AntiRPG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.